The Sangamon Broadcasting Era

 The Majac Years 1987-1991

 On August 1, 1987, the station was purchased by Majac, Inc., owned by Jack and Marc Steenbarger (father-son).
 This was the beginning of the worst days of my radio career.
-The automation was eliminated in favor of live programming, and the air staff was cleared of all of the long time jocks, Bob Taylor(who left in February 1987), Keith Mason, Bill LaCombe, Kerry West and myself.
+The automation was eliminated in favor of live programming, and the air staff was cleared of all of the long-time jocks, Bob Taylor(who left in February 1987), Keith Mason, Bill LaCombe, Kerry West, and myself.
 Bill LaCombe and I remained in our sales jobs, as we were already successful account execs with the station.
 Majac eliminated the “Best Music, Best Station” logo and used “WDNL, the Power Station”, even though the station was still at 9K-horizontal(11K-vertical).
-They brought in a new air staff (sold to the existing staff as "major market talent") consisting of a morning jock Glen Hill, Lane Delkar, Kate Summer and Jeff Delfield.
+They brought in a new air staff (sold to the existing staff as "major market talent") consisting of a morning jock Glen Hill, Lane Delkar, Kate Summer, and Jeff Delfield.
 It didn't take the existing staff and the audience to discover that the on-air quality of the station dropped considerably.
 The "major market" staff brought in were really victims of the new owners as well).
 Within a very short period of time, the morning jock was fired and I temporarily took over the duties of morning drive while maintaining my sales position until the arrival of morning announcer Mike Rogers.

 Under the Majac ownership, the once production studio was converted to a live studio with carted music and later included a compact disc player.
-When the studio was converted, ownership had been short sighted in not setting up a replacement studio for the production of commercials!
+When the studio was converted, ownership had been short-sighted in not setting up a replacement studio for the production of commercials!
 Even after many times being warned of the problem by the old guard staffers (including myself), Majac dismissed the lack of a production studio as a non-issue.
 After it became obvious a replacement studio was going to be needed, a studio was constructed in what is now the newsroom of WDAN/WDNL.

 For a time, the programming and music selection was disoriented.
-The new manager/owner had set up a system of music programming which rotated all of the top 40 hits equally and mixed with a random selection (based on the whims of the jock on duty) of "recent oldies."
+The new manager/owner had set up a system of music programming that rotated all of the top 40 hits equally and mixed with a random selection (based on the whims of the jock on duty) of "recent oldies."
 Some air shifts were covered by beginners who, probably shouldn't have been on the air.

 New audio processing equipment was installed with the power upgrade, although in my opinion never set up and operated correctly to maximize the audio potential the equipment could deliver.
 With the additional wattage, Majac tried unsuccessfully to market the station as a "rim-shot" Champaign-Urbana station.
 That effort failed.

-Later, though, after Jack and Marc had left the operation to concentrate on another property in Flint, Michigan I tried to return 102.1 back to it's more structured format and return to D-102, now with 50,000 watts.
-I was made GM during that time and worked with an air staff which included Russ Miller and Kerry West(who returned at the time, and remains with the station) as "The Breakfast Flakes," Dave McCracken, "Tiny Tom" Christy (formerly of WAZY-Lafayette, Indiana), Scottie Lee (Burns), Greg Binshish, Greg Laird, Mike Knoblett, Dean Wendt (one of the founders of Disney Radio, and currently the voice of "Barney" the Dinosaur) and others.
+Later, though, after Jack and Marc had left the operation to concentrate on another property in Flint, Michigan I tried to return 102.1 back to its more structured format and return to D-102, now with 50,000 watts.
+I was made GM during that time and worked with an air staff which included Russ Miller and Kerry West(who returned at the time and remains with the station) as "The Breakfast Flakes," Dave McCracken, "Tiny Tom" Christy (formerly of WAZY-Lafayette, Indiana), Scottie Lee (Burns), Greg Binshish, Greg Laird, Mike Knoblett, Dean Wendt (one of the founders of Disney Radio, and currently the voice of "Barney" the Dinosaur) and others.

 At right is a collection of pictures taken during the Majac era 1987-1989.